 Ingrid Ciprian-Matthews is CBS News’ senior vice president of News Administration, a role she has held since January 2015.
 She is an Emmy Award-winning journalist and veteran news executive who has managed and coordinated the efforts of overseas and domestic bureaus, correspondents and producers.

-Ciprian-Matthews is an Emmy Award-winning journalist who has coordinated the efforts of overseas bureaus, correspondents and producers.
-Previously, she held the position of senior broadcast producer for the “CBS Evening News” (2004-06) and served as the senior producer for CBS News’ foreign coverage (2000-04) prior to that.
-In 1998, she became the deputy bureau chief for CBS News' London bureau (1998-2000) and served as senior broadcast producer for CBS News’ “This Morning” and the “CBS Morning News” from 1994-98.
-She came to CBS in October 1993 as senior producer for live segments on “CBS This Morning.”
+Previously, she was CBS News’ vice president of News (2011-2015), a role in which she coordinated all day-to-day news coverage.
+Before that, Ciprian-Matthews served as CBS News’ foreign editor (2006-11); senior broadcast producer for the “CBS Evening News” (2004-06); and senior producer for CBS News’ foreign coverage (2000-04).
+In 1998, she became the deputy bureau chief for the CBS News London bureau (1998-2000) and served as senior broadcast producer for CBS News’ “This Morning” and the “CBS Morning News” from 1994-98.
+She joined CBS News in October 1993 as senior producer for live segments on “CBS This Morning.”

 Before joining CBS News, Ciprian-Matthews was the managing editor of CNN’s New York Bureau (1990-93) and a field producer, assignment manager and assignment editor for CNN (1984-1990).
 She started her career as a general assignment reporter for the National Public Radio Spanish-language news program, “Enfoque Nacional.”

 In 2016, the National Association of Hispanic Journalists presented Ciprian-Matthews with the Presidential Award of Impact, citing her vast news experience and deep commitment to journalistic excellence.